Patternslib/Patterns/docs/patterns/focus.rst

      </fieldset>
    </form>

-If the focus changes to the keywords input Patterns will add the ``pat-focus`` class to the input element, its label and fieldset:
+If the focus changes to the keywords input Patterns will add the ``focus`` class to the input element, its label and fieldset: